SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

       <td>J2C administered object</td>
       <td>j2c_request_queue</td>
       <td>JNDI/J2C/Q/requests</td>
-      <td>A J2C entity used to perform a JNDI lookup of a javax.jms.Queue on the Solace message broker</td>
+      <td>A J2C entity used to perform a JNDI lookup of a javax.jms.Queue on the Solace event broker</td>
     </tr>
     <tr>
       <td>J2C administered object</td>
       <td>j2c_reply_queue</td>
       <td>JNDI/J2C/Q/replies</td>
-      <td>A J2C entity used to perform a JNDI lookup of a javax.jms.Queue on the Solace message broker</td>
+      <td>A J2C entity used to perform a JNDI lookup of a javax.jms.Queue on the Solace event broker</td>
     </tr>
 </table>

 ### Solace JMS provider Configuration

-The following entities on the Solace message broker need to be configured at a minimum to enable JMS to send and receive messages within the WebLogic Application Server.
+The following entities on the Solace event broker need to be configured at a minimum to enable JMS to send and receive messages within the WebLogic Application Server.

-* A Message VPN, or virtual message broker, to scope the integration on the Solace message broker.
+* A Message VPN, or virtual event broker, to scope the integration on the Solace event broker.
 * Client connectivity configurations like usernames and profiles
 * Guaranteed messaging endpoints for receiving and sending messages.
-* Appropriate JNDI mappings enabling JMS clients to connect to the Solace message broker configuration.
+* Appropriate JNDI mappings enabling JMS clients to connect to the Solace event broker configuration.

 {% include_relative assets/solaceConfig.md %}